naveenrc/naveenrc.github.io/citibikenyc/README.md

 ## Google vs citi bike users
 Difference between average citi bike riders speed and google estimate is __2.5 miles/hr__.
 This could be because riders usually stop to look around the places, or because of traffic.

-The source code for this analysis could be found on my [Github](https://github.com/naveenrc/new_york_citibikes)
+The source code for this analysis can be found on my [Github](https://github.com/naveenrc/new_york_citibikes)